Overview

 ormlatom.models.methods

-) – Any model or method which provides energies and forces.initial_molecule (
+) – any model or method which provides energies and forces.initial_molecule (

 mlatom.data.molecule

-optimization_algorithm (str, optional) – The optimization algorithm used in ASE.
+optimization_algorithm (str, optional) – the optimization algorithm used in ASE.
 Default value: LBFGS (ts=False), dimer (ts=False).

-maximum_number_of_steps (int, optional) – The maximum steps.
+maximum_number_of_steps (int, optional) – the maximum number of steps for ASE, SciPy and geometric.
 Default value: 200.

-convergence_criterion_for_forces (float, optional) – Forces convergence criterion in ASE.
+convergence_criterion_for_forces (float, optional) – forces convergence criterion in ASE.
 Default value: 0.02 eV/Angstroms.

-working_directory (str, optional) – Working directory.
+working_directory (str, optional) – working directory.
 Default value: ‘.’, i.e., current directory.

 Examples: